Logoi-Linguistics/Logoi-Linguistics/README.md

 ;
 ; Logoi; or,
-; "A Universal (Human) Grammar for Commentary Logical, Mathematical or Editorial" ;
+; "A Universal (Human) Grammar for Commentary Logical, Mathematical & Editorial" ;

 ;